After creating and starting your active data center(s), you can add a passive data center through the following steps:

-Establish your procedures for deciding when the active data center is unusable and handing off responsibility to the passive data center.
+Establish your procedures to decide when the active data center is unusable and hand off the responsibility to the passive data center.

-When using storage groups, you can make each Asynchronous Storage Manager serve all storage groups, or you can improve performance by spreading the load across SMs.
+When using storage groups, you can make each ASM serve all storage groups, or you can improve performance by spreading the load across ASMs.

 Any SM started on an archive created with the

---passive flag will be an observer for all storage groups that it serves.
+--passive flag becomes an ASM for all storage groups that it serves.